ArcticMC/Scenarios/descriptions.md

 ### Amplified Terrain (H)
 > The terrain will have giant mountains to climb and navigate around.

+### Anvil Progression (L)
+> Any time you kill a player, you will get 1 use of the anvil.
+The more kills you accumulate, the more uses of the anvil you can use.

 ### Anonymous (L)
 > Players will be disguised as an IGN (Currently "Unknown") and players will not be able to tell who is who.
 The health on tab is disabled.
 The normal chat and death messages will contain the players in game.